Legion: The Legend of Excalibur: Reception

 Legion: The Legend of Excalibur was met with generally mixed or average critical reception, including the averaged scores of 51/100 at Metacritic and 57.89% at GameRankings.
 Chris Carle of IGN gave it a positive review and a score 7.8/10, stating that "nothing like Legion currently exists on the PlayStation 2" to be such a mix of genres, and opining that "in the end, Legion is a solid game that is worth playing through once.
 It may lose its steam after that, but it's a fun mix of action, strategy and RPG.
 Fans of Gauntlet, Baldur's Gate: Dark Alliance and Diablo might want to give it a look."
 On the other hand, Jeff Gerstmann of GameSpot gave it only 3.8/10, opining "Legion has many sound concepts, but just about everything falls apart in the execution, resulting in a game that runs the gamut from frustrating to just plain terrible."
-Other reviews included C− from Game Revolution, 3/10 from RPGamer, 3/10 from PlayStation World, 6.7/10 from GameZone, 9/20 from JeuxVideo.com (France), and 66% from 4Players (Germany).
+Other reviews included C− from Game Revolution, 3/10 from RPGamer, 3/10 from PlayStation World, 6.7/10 from GameZone, 9/20 from Jeuxvideo.com, and 66% from 4Players.